distributed-text-services/specifications/versions/unstable/README.md

 - 2024-08-06
   - Removed `maxCiteDepth` from Collection objects at the Collection endpoint now that we have a `CitationTree` object at the Resource level.
+  - Harmonized the properties for `Resource` objects between the Collection and Navigation endpoints.
+This involves adding required `document` and `navigation` properties, as well as allowing additional optional properties.
+Also removed the `document` and `navigation` properties from the `Navigation` object since these URI templates are now part of the `Resource` object.
+  - Added `view` properties for paginated responses to the Collection and Navigation endpoints.
+Added a `Pagination` object type to provide the pagination links.

 - 2024-05-24
   - Removed `totalItems` from the Collection Endpoints (See https://github.com/distributed-text-services/specifications/issues/248, problem pointed out by @kbrueckmann)